KacThe/redis-cluster-containers/README.md

-# redis Cluster Ansible Playbook
+# Redis Cluster Ansible Playbook

 > **Warning: Running the playbook restarts redis clusters and causes loss of all data!**